thiagoboeker/OpenWHC/README.md

   source .env.sh
 ```

-After that you just have to put docker compose up and there you go!
+After that you just have to put docker compose up

 ```shell
    docker-compose up --build
 ```
+You can visit localhost:4000 and play with the explorer